jarneamerlinck/demo_flake.nix/README.md

-# Demo for a nix flake
+# nixos-anywhere-examples

-This is a demo nix flake to experiment with
+Checkout the [flake.nix](flake.nix) for examples tested on different hosters.